WheteThunger/MonumentAddons/README.md

 ## Tips

+- Bind `maspawn` and `makill` to keys while setting up entities to save time.
+Remember that running `maspawn` without specifying the entity name will spawn whichever deployable you are currently holding.
+Note: You may need to rotate the placement guide in some cases because the server cannot detect which way you have it rotated.
+- Install [Telekinesis](https://umod.org/plugins/telekinesis) and bind `tls` to a key to quickly toggle entity movement controls.
 - Be careful where you spawn entities.
 Make sure you are aiming at a point that is clearly inside a monument, or it may spawn in an unexpected location at other instances of that monument or for different map seeds.
 If you are aiming at a point where the terrain is not flat, that usually means it is not in the monument, though there are some exceptions.
-- When placing an entity that has a matching deployable, equip the corresponding item and use it as a placement guide for pinpoint precision before running the `maspawn` command.
-Note: You may need to rotate the placement guide.
-- Bind `makill` to a key while setting up entities to save time.

 ## Troubleshooting

 - If you receive the "Not at a monument" error, and you think you are at a monument, it means the Monument Finder plugin may have inaccurate bounds for that monument, such as if the monument is new to the game, or if it's a custom monument.
 Monument Finder provides commands to visualize the monument bounds, and configuration options to change them per monument.
-- If you accidentally `ent kill` an entity that you spawned with this plugin, you can reload the plugin to restore it.
+- If you accidentally `ent kill` an entity that you spawned with this plugin, you can reload the entity's profile (or reload the whole plugin) to restore it.

 ## Uninstallation